-- 2. Select appropriately sized pouch or wrap ensuring that the package type is approved for use with your autoclave and instruments.

-3. Place instrument(s) into packaging, ensuring that each instrument is in the open position and that at time of

-- use the pockage can be opened in a way that maintains instrument steriity.
+- Perform hand hygiene.
+Select appropriately sized pouch or wrap ensuring that the package type is approved for use with your autoclave and instruments.
+Place instrument(s) into packaging, ensuring that each instrument is in the open position and that at time of - use the package can be opened in a way that maintains instrument stellity.